jupyterlab/jupyterlab/docs/source/user/files.md

 [screenshot]

 The current working directory of a new activity or document will be the directory listed in the file browser (except for a terminal, which always starts in the root directory of the file browser):

 [animation]

+A new file is created with a default name.
+Rename a file by right-clicking on its name in the file browser and selecting “Rename” from the context menu:

+[animation]

 ## Uploading and downloading